An301290/react-mexican-restaurant/README.md

 # E-Taco

-A website that alloes you to order Tacos & Margaitas online.
+A website that allows you to order Tacos & Margaitas online.
 Built with javascript, react, style components.

 ## Project Status